 Rules during the wintersemester

-All in-person classroom teaching activities (particularly lab courses, written examinations, and exam reviews) will be suspended in the period from December 16, 2020 to January 31, 2021.
+All in-person classroom teaching activities (particularly lab courses, written examinations, and exam reviews) will be suspended until the end of the semester.
 If possible and reasonable, instructors can offer virtual formats during this time instead.
 The exam boards will try to find solutions that help students progress with their degree programs.

 All virtual teaching and exam offerings that have already been planned will continue during this time.